$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs

 \subsection{Mesh and space hierarchy}

-We suppose that the refinement strategy in the module \texttt{REFINE} is newest vertex bisection (NVB); see, e.g., \cite{trax_97, Bin_Dah_afem_conv_rat_04, stevenson2008}.
+We suppose that the refinement strategy in the module \texttt{REFINE} is newest vertex bisection (NVB); see, e.g., \cite{trax_97, stevenson2008} and Figure~\ref{figure:nvb} for an illustration in \(2\mathrm{D}\).

 Let $\TT_0$ be the conforming initial mesh.
-We suppose that $\TT_0$ is admissible for $d=3$ in the sense of \cite{stevenson2008} and refer to \cite{Aurada2013a, Karkulik2013a} for the fact that no assumptions are needed for $d=1,2$.
+We refer to \cite{stevenson2008} for NVB with admissible $\TT_0$ and \(d \ge 2\), to \cite{Karkulik2013a} for NVB with general \(\TT_0\) for \(d=2\), and to the recent work \cite{dgs2023} for NVB with general $\TT_0$ in any dimension.
+Throughout, we suppose that \(\TT_0\) is admissible.
+In the $1\mathrm{D}$ case, \cite{Aurada2013a} splits each element into two children of half-length and additionally ensures that any two neighboring elements have uniformly comparable diameter.
 Let $\T \coloneqq \T(\TT_0)$ be the set of all refinements of $\TT_0$ that can be obtained by arbitrarily many steps of NVB.
-We note that NVB-refinement generates meshes that are uniformly $\gamma$-shape regular, i.e., for all sequences $\{ \TT_\ell \}_{\ell = 0}^L \subset \T$ there holds